 Patient engagement doesn’t just stop at clinical access, it also ties in everything from information, surveys, educative videos, TV and radio too.
 These things play a crucial role within the NHS and all work together to improve the time that patients spend in hospital.
 Happier patients mean that hospitals can work more efficiently and also reduced recovery times.

 Patient engagement allows them to take control of their own healthcare journey.
 With the information provided in pamphlets, leaflets and diagnosis tutorials, patients can spend more time making sense of what the doctors have previously said to them.
 Often, patients are confused and aren’t sure exactly what the extent of their injuries and illnesses are.
 Patient engagement allows more understanding time and an improved service from the NHS.
+Learn more about the future experience and how your hospital or Trust can be prepared to make critical changes in our guide.

 Trusts are looking to provide a patient-centric experience but due to the legacy Patient Entertainment Systems (PES) that are widely used throughout the NHS, this isn’t possible.
 A fully managed media solution which enhances patient engagement and allows NHS staff to focus their time on delivering expert medical care, is required to achieve this.